p19/p19.github.io/_posts/2014-12-11-Megan-Ward.markdown

 ---
 layout: post
-title: Megan Ward on The Material History of a Digital Archive
+title: <b>Megan Ward on The Material History of a Digital Archive</b>
 meta-description: Ward talks about the materiality of the digital using the example of Livingstone Online.
 ---